-Encouraging the person caring for the child to create distractions
+Encouraging the person caring for the child to distract the child with toys, a game, or another activity as the parents leave

 Remaining calm and reassuring